Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Stop-AzBatchTask.md

 ### Id
 ```
-Stop-AzureBatchTask [-JobId] <String> [-Id] <String> -BatchContext <BatchAccountContext>
+Stop-AzBatchTask [-JobId] <String> [-Id] <String> -BatchContext <BatchAccountContext>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ### InputObject
 ```
-Stop-AzureBatchTask [-Task] <PSCloudTask> -BatchContext <BatchAccountContext>
+Stop-AzBatchTask [-Task] <PSCloudTask> -BatchContext <BatchAccountContext>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Stop-AzureBatchTask** cmdlet stops an Azure Batch task.
+The **Stop-AzBatchTask** cmdlet stops an Azure Batch task.

 ## EXAMPLES

 ### Example 1: Delete a Batch task by ID
 ```
-PS C:\>Stop-AzureBatchTask -JobId "Job-000001" -Id "Task23" -BatchContext $Context
+PS C:\>Stop-AzBatchTask -JobId "Job-000001" -Id "Task23" -BatchContext $Context
 ```

 This command stops a task that has the ID Task23 under the job that has the ID Job-000001.
 The command prompts you for confirmation.
-Use the Get-AzureRmBatchAccountKeys cmdlet to assign a context to the $Context variable.
+Use the Get-AzBatchAccountKeys cmdlet to assign a context to the $Context variable.

 ### Example 2: Stop a Batch task by using the pipeline
 ```
-PS C:\>Get-AzureBatchTask -JobId "Job-000001" -Id "Task26" -BatchContext $Context | Stop-AzureBatchTask -BatchContext $Context
+PS C:\>Get-AzBatchTask -JobId "Job-000001" -Id "Task26" -BatchContext $Context | Stop-AzBatchTask -BatchContext $Context
 ```

-This command gets the Batch task that has the ID Task26 in the job that has the ID Job-000001 by using the Get-AzureBatchTask cmdlet.
+This command gets the Batch task that has the ID Task26 in the job that has the ID Job-000001 by using the Get-AzBatchTask cmdlet.
 The command passes that task to the current cmdlet by using the pipeline operator.
 The command stops that task.